jcjorel/ec2-spot-converter/README.md

 Simply call `ec2-spot-converter` with the problematic Instance Id and specify options --target-billing-model 'spot' **and --do-not-require-stopped-instance** (as the instance can not be stopped).

+### Encrypt Root Disk during conversion

+The tool can be used to encrypt the Root Disk (and more generally, all volumes marked with DeleteOnTermination=True that will be part fo the
+Backup AMI).

+Simply specify option `--volume-kms-key-id` with a valid KMS Key Id and all volumes part of the Backup AMI will be encrypted.
+If a volume is already encrypted, it will be left as-is just generating a warning.

+Ex:

+	--volume-kms-key-id arn:aws:kms:eu-west-1:111111111111:key/22222222-3333-4444-5555-666666666666

+If you want to convert Spot-to-Spot or OnDemand-to-OnDemand, specify `--force` option as well.

 # Command line usage